Cojo99/Portfolio-Site/README.md

 ### Description
 Hangman Game Development: Full-Stack Group Project

 In this group project, we developed a full-stack Hangman game using React for the front end, Express for the backend, and MongoDB to store user information and high scores.
-We designed the game so it would be a fun experience for the user and feel like a real game with lots of possible words.
+The game was designed to be easy to navigate and provide an enjoyable game-play.

 Game Logic: